Tomptez/bibfilter/Readme.md

 You can change `DATABASE_URL`, so that `postgres` is your PostgreSQL username (postgres is the standard user which you can keep) and `mypassword` with the password that you chose for that user during the install.

 For macOS, you can change `DATABASE_URL`, so that it matches with the connection URL that PostgreSQL server provides for the database bibfilter.
+This URL requires you to input the username `postgres` and the password you specified.
+In Windows for example this looks like ` "postgresql://postgres:[password you set previously]@localhost:5432/bibfilter"`.
+If you start your password with '@' it will not work!

 You can then change the values of `APP_USERNAME` and `APP_PASSWORD` to whatever you like.
 They will be used for the login for the `/admin` page.
 `LIBRARY_ID` and `COLLECTION_ID` should reflect the respective ID of your zotero Library and collection.
 You can retrieve these IDs from the adress field in your browser if you open the collection at zotero.org in your browser.
 Note that it has to be a public library, otherwise you also need to use an API-Key which this application does not yet account for.